Simple Steps to Admission

 - Submit a transcript from BSW undergraduate education.
 (Upon acceptance, candidates will be required to submit an official transcript).

-- Provide copies from all BSW Field Evaluations
+- Students may be asked to provide copies from all BSW Field Evaluations.

 The candidate statement must be submitted with the application for admission and must be uploaded to the relevant section of the online application.
-Please provide a four (4) page, double spaced statement that addresses the following:
+Please provide a three page, double spaced statement with proper APA citation that addresses the following:

 The primary mission of the social work profession is to enhance human wellbeing and help meet the basic human needs of all people, with particular attention to the needs and empowerment of people who are vulnerable, oppressed, and living in poverty.
 A historic and defining feature of social work is the profession’s focus on individual wellbeing in a social context and the wellbeing of society.
 Fundamental to social work is attention to the environmental forces that create, contribute to, and address problems in living.